-From its inception, the International Society for Adult Congenital Heart Disease was the official endorsing organisation of the ACHD Learning Center.
-The involvement of the largest international organisation in the field of ACHD was clearly a key to the early global success of the ACHD Learning Center.
-Following suite, the Pediatric Cardiac Learning Center has partnered with the Association for European Paediatric and Congenital Cardiology as the official endorsing organisation for this component site.
-The two organisations not only are intimately involved in their respective sites with International Society for Adult Congenital Heart Disease and Association for European Paediatric and Congenital Cardiology members present on the Editorial Boards and content creation teams, but also in providing conference recordings.
-Children's HeartLink is endorsing and will assist with content development for the cardiology in low- and middleincome countries lecture series.
+From its inception, the ISACHD was the official endorsing organization of the ACHD Learning Center.
+The involvement of the largest international organization in the field of ACHD was clearly a key to the early global success of the ACHD Learning Center.
+Following suite, the PCLC has partnered with the Association for European Paediatric and Congenital Cardiology (AEPC) as the official endorsing organization for this component site.
+The two organizations not only are intimately involved in their respective sites with ISACHD and AEPC members present on the Editorial Boards and content creation teams, but also in providing conference recordings.
+Children's HeartLink is endorsing and will assist with content development for the cardiology in low- and middle-income countries lecture series.
 This material will be provided to all users of Heart University, but will specifically be used for supplemental education for the Fellowship in Pediatric Cardiac Sciences in Low- and Middle-Income Countries supported by Children's HeartLink.
-There are ongoing discussions regarding official endorsement from other major specialty organisations worldwide, with the aim that Heart University will be validated as the major online educational forum in our field.
+There are ongoing discussions regarding official endorsement from other major specialty organizations worldwide, with the aim that Heart University will be validated as the major online educational forum in our field.